chatwoot/docs/docs/self-hosted/configuration/features/email-channel/azure-app-setup.md

 ### NOTE

-If you don't get your publisher verified you will be able to attach and fetch mails from azure app registration email.
+You need to get your publisher verified to be able to attach and fetch mails from the Azure app with any other outlook email.